Stuck on the problem of which one is better between OneDrive and Google Drive? Check this article and you’ll get perfect solution to this answer.

 Google Drive: It encrypts your data while it’s in-transit and stored between your computer and the cloud using TLS and 256-bit AES.
 One arriving at the data center, your files get decrypted and then encrypted again, this time using 128-bit AES.
 Google Drive also offers a two-step authentication option to further secure your account data.

 As you see, they both have outstanding features and if you can choose the one that suits you most.
 And for users who own both OneDrive and Google Drive, AnyTrans for Cloud is absolutely a great option to manage your multiple cloud accounts with ease.
-Just register it and have a free trial now >
+Just register it and have a trial now >

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >